 The premise sounds interesting, but the series ends up being a let down with too many plot holes.
 There's just not enough continuity to clearly explain what is going on exactly.

-Through episode 10 the characters are still too much of a mystery as is the purpose driving the story.
+Throughout the entire series the characters are still too much of a mystery, which then fails to drive the story.
 If fangirls are watching it for male eye-candy, then there are ample scenes that feature that.
 If your watching the show for any purpose other than that or just to give yourself something to-do, then you might find yourself sorely disappointed.
 One example would be the action scenes.
 Although usually well animated, they are very lack luster in substance.
 You never really get a sense of actual danger to the characters in most of the them, or they just end too abruptly and with the greatest of ease.

 Very inconsisent in both art and in the actual animation itself.
 The backgrounds are generally good with some of the larger scenic ones looking very good (i.e. the overhead shots of London, England).
 However, the character quality is too inconsistent.
 There are too many times where they will look unrefined, then really sharp and detailed, and then unrefined again.
 This can happen from not just episode to episode, but from scene to scene as well.
 Both the mediocre art and the crisp looking art can get either really bad or can get enhanced nicely by the inconsistency in the animation; sometimes it's choppy, other times it's fluent.
 It's aggrevating because you don't know what to expect when coming to a particular scene.
 When Luke, Vlad, and the "other" Wayne are drawn and animated at their best, the visuals can be quite appealing.